AlexEidt/Karve/README.md

 File | Description
 --- | ---
 `Console.java` | Runs the Seam Carver from the console.
 For those interested in carving a certain number of seams from an image without the user interface.
-`Main.java` | Runs the Graphical User Interface (GUI) window that allows the user to interface with the Karver.
+`GUI.java` | Runs the Graphical User Interface (GUI) window that allows the user to interface with the Karver.
+`Main.java` | Runs the application.
 `SeamCarver.java` | Standalone Seam Carver class.
 `Utils.java` |  Contains a collection of useful (and unrelated) functions for the Seam Carver.